camiladans/703501ac4a383650d697544e6bc04f490c9054d894d5a777048ff94dce04099f_Predicting-Patient-Admission/README.md

 This project builds a machine learning classifier to predict patient admission status ("IN" for inpatient, "OUT" otherwise) based on routine lab tests.
 The goal is to support hospital triage by flagging potential inpatients early, with a focus on maximizing recall to reduce false negatives that could delay care.

-Docker makes sure the ML pipeline runs the same way every time by putting everything it needs into a container.
+Docker makes sure the ML pipeline runs the same way every time by putting everything it needs like code, libraries, and settings into one container.
+This avoids issues from different environments.
 Airflow helps run each step of the pipeline in order.
-It can restart failed steps, keep track of progress, and manage bigger workflows easily.
+It can restart failed steps, keep track of progress, and handle more complex workflows, making the whole system easier to manage and scale.

 ---